earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/work-with-paths-in-python/2019-09-17-work-with-paths-in-python-03-file-dir-string-manipulation.md

 `os.path.commonpath()` is a very useful when combined with `glob`.
 This function will take a list of file paths and find the lowest directory that all the files have in common.

-So if there were two files, one stored in `home/user/dir/dir2/example.txt` and one stored in `home/user/dir/example.txt`, then `os.path.commonpath()` would return `home/user/dir` as it's the highest common directory the two folders share.
+So if there were two files, one stored in `home/user/dir/dir2/example.txt` and one stored in `home/user/dir/example.txt`, then `os.path.commonpath()` would return `home/user/dir` as it's the lowest common directory the two folders share.

 {:.input}
 ```python